Fraternalilab/PIFS/README.md

 ```
 # example usage; please change --popsDir and --popscompDir as appropriate (see below description)
+# please extract .pdb files from sample input archive.
+Here assumed the pdb files are in the directory 'pdb'.
-python pifs_SeqRegion.py --structList pifsRegion_testInput --inDir pdb \
+python pifs_SeqRegion.py --structList input/pifsRegion_testInput --inDir pdb \
-  --networkOutDir out --errorFile out/out.err
+  --networkOutDir output --gzipped False
 ```

-Same as (1), but here the region of interest is given in the text-based input file (see `pifsRegion_testInput` for an example), of the following format:
+Same as (1), but here the region of interest is given in the text-based input file (see `input/pifsRegion_testInput` for an example), of the following format:
 ```
 # tab-delimited
 # name_of_structures	chain	region